 I'm aware this will not be a popular post at a time when badgers are politically vulnerable.
 But as an ecologist, albeit an amateur one, I have to report a true observation.
 I know it's mainly environmental threats that have brought hedgehog numbers to desperately low levels; however, when a species becomes so vulnerable, then even native predators can become a critical threat.

-I believe it's an issue we have to address if we're going to save hedgehogs from extinction.
+I believe it's an issue we have to at least talk about if we're going to save hedgehogs from extinction.